lamhq/tech-notes/pages/devops/aws/networking/dns/1-dns-basic.md

 ### A records

-The A record is used by a computer to translate the name of the domain to an IP address.
+You use an A record to route traffic to a resource, such as a web server, using an IPv4 address in dotted decimal notation.

 For example, http://www.acloud.guru might point to http://123.10.10.80.

+### AAAA record type

+You use an AAAA record to route traffic to a resource, such as a web server, using an **IPv6 address** in colon-separated hexadecimal format.

+Example value: `2001:0db8:85a3:0:0:8a2e:0370:7334`

 ### CNAME records